This post contains affiliate links.

 Directions:

-Then they are done!
-Easy.
-And they will last.
-Take 1 drop as needed if you have a sore throat, cough, or feel a cold coming on.
-Paired with lots of chicken stock, FCLO (there is no current giveaway, but there will be one coming up!), and possibly some fresh juice (my new love), it can help get rid of colds faster.
+Usage: Take 1 drop as needed if you have a sore throat, cough, or feel a cold coming on.
+Paired with lots of electrolytes and herbal throat spray, it can help get rid of colds faster.
+You can also drink chicken broth and take cod liver oil for additional healing benefits.

 I’m looking at ingredients as I prepare my Frontier order… did you use Echinacea purpurea or Echinacea angustifolia?
 Excited to try this!